39th Annual Hair of the Dog Run

-Mon.
+Sun.
 Mar.
 17

 The longest-running Saint Patrick's Day parade in Canada occurs each year in Montreal, Québec.
 The parades have been held in continuity since 1824; however, St. Patrick's Day itself has been celebrated in Montreal as far back as 1759 by Irish soldiers in the Montreal Garrison following the British conquest of New France.
 In Canada, Saint Patrick's Day is an official holiday only in the province of Newfoundland and Labrador.
 In the City of Toronto from 1919 to 1927, the Toronto Maple Leafs were known as the Toronto St. Patricks, and wore green jerseys.
 In 1999 when the Leafs played on Hockey Night in Canada (national broadcast of the NHL) on St. Patrick's Day, the Leafs wore the green St. Pats retro jersey.
 Although the baseball season is still in the spring training phase when St. Patrick's Day rolls around, the Toronto Blue Jays wear green uniforms for the occasion.

 Wed.
 Mar.
 20

 Beaches Recreation Centre Advisory Council

 32nd Annual Spring Sprint, 5 km run/walk for adults at 9:30 am; 2 km run for kids/seniors at 10:30 am.
 Awards following at the Balmy Beach Canoe Club.
 Registration will take place at the Beaches Recreation Centre late March and beginning of April.
 No registration day of the race.
 To volunteer please send an email to email@example.com